 You can’t stand getting all those spam emails, and you just want to stop them from flooding your mailbox.
 You may have accidentally opened one in your inbox or even clicked on one of those links or files attached to it, and the chaos broke loose—you had your bank, email, and shopping account details stolen.

 Why bother with reporting email abuse, if there is a simple solution to your predicament.
-Our DoNotPay robot lawyer has automated this whole process and made it effortless and swift.
+Our DoNotPay AI Consumer Champion has automated this whole process and made it effortless and swift.

 The following are the steps to take:

 - Select the Spam Collector option

 - Enter your email address to connect it to DoNotPay